kristoff-it/vcf-mongo/README.md

 * Drop bad records without causing the whole opration to fail (bad as in 'rejected by the HTSJDK parser'): `--drop-bad-records` (a warning is printed to STDERR for each dropped record)
 * Disable the showing of import speed and buffer saturation (which would take a lot of space when logging STDOUT): `--no-progress`

-Both in case of a new database or a new collection, the scripts does the initialization for you, you don't need to use MongoDB directly for any of these operations.
+Both in case of a new database or a new collection, the script does the initialization for you, you don't need to use MongoDB directly for any of these operations.

 The import operations are done via the following pipeline: